-DISINFECTION AND SANITATION (100 HOURS that shall include disinfection procedures to protect the and safety of consumers as well as the technician and proper disinfection procedures for equipment establishments.
+DISINFECTION AND SANITATION (100 HOURS that shall include disinfection procedures to protect the health and safety of consumers as well as the technician and proper disinfection procedures for equipment used in establishments.
 Disinfection and Sanitation (shall entail performing all necessary functions for disinfecting instruments and equipment as specified in Sections 979 and 980.
 Disinfection shall be emphasized throughout the entire training period and must be performed before use of all instruments and equipment, with special attention given to pedicure foot spa and basin disinfection procedures detailed in Sections 980.1, 980.2 and 980.3).
 60 Bacteriology, Anatomy, and Physiology 40

-MANICURE AND PEDICURE (200 HOURS that shall include water and oil manicures, hand and arm massage, complete pedicures, foot and ankle massage, nail analysis, nail repairs, and application of artificial nails, liquid, gel, Water and Oil Manicures, including hand and arm massage 50 Complete Pedicure, including foot and ankle massage 50 Application of Artificial Nails including nail analysis, liquid, gel and powder brush-ons 50 Application of Nail Tips 25 Application of Nail Wraps and Repairs 25
+MANICURE AND PEDICURE (200 HOURS that shall include water and oil manicures, hand and arm massage, complete pedicures, foot and ankle massage, nail analysis, nail repairs, and application of artificial nails, liquid, gel, powder brush-ons, dip, nail tips, and wraps.
+Water and Oil Manicures, including hand and arm massage 50 Complete Pedicure, including foot and ankle massage 50 Application of Artificial Nails including nail analysis, liquid, gel and powder brush-ons 50 Application of Nail Tips 25 Application of Nail Wraps and Repairs 25